the-mikedavis/buffercraft.kak/README.md

 plug "the-mikedavis/buffercraft.kak"
 ```

-To your kakoune configuration.
+to your kakoune configuration.
 This will add the `buffercraft-alternate` and
 `buffercraft-template` commands which can be mapped or called directly.

 ## Configuration